What is a Delaware public benefit corporation?

 Can PBCs be acquired by or merge with traditional corporations?

 Yes.
 There have been several PBC mergers and acquisitions to date.
-If the surviving entity will not be a PBC, the merger or acquisition requires two-thirds stockholder approval.

 How are stockholders’ financial interests protected in a PBC?